medic/cht-core/docs/install/quick.md

 ## Download Couchbase

-Go here
+* Go here
 [http://www.couchbase.org/get/couchbase-single/2.0](http://www.couchbase.org/get/couchbase-single/2.0)
+* Click the Download button under Developer Preview to the right
-and click the right link for your operating system, use the `.zip` file if you are on OSX, `.exe` on Windows.
+* Click the right link for your operating system, use the `.zip` file if you are on OSX, `.exe` on Windows.

 ## Create Admin User